PaulTyree/WeeklyProgrammingAssignment/README.md

 A bubble sort is then used to sort trips based on the amount of birds that were seen from least amount seen to most amount seen

 Finally, a binary search is used on the vector that was just sorted using the bubble method in order to find the index location of a trip that has "x" amount of birds.

+Week 10 is all about experimenting with linked lists in order to hone our knowledge on pointers.

+Our vector class has changed to be a linked list and we implement data into both front and back.
+We are also able to search, print, and delete data all within the list as well.